pulumi/docs/content/docs/guides/continuous-delivery/troubleshooting-guide.md

 ## Pulumi Access Token

-Pulumi has the smarts to know when it is run inside of a CI/CD service by detecting the environment configuration.
+Pulumi has the smarts to know when it is run inside of a CI service by detecting the environment configuration.
 When this happens, Pulumi automatically executes a `pulumi login` command using the non-interactive mechanism.

 ### Tips